-patent: "Often, the nature of these communications protocols places the third party (or group of third parties) in a position of trust, meaning that the third party or parties, without access to additional information, can gain access to private communications or otherwise undermine transactional security or privacy."
+126. At the time of the inventions claimed in the '591 patent, securely processing, transmitting, and accessing protected electronic data in a massively distributed computing environment presented new and unique issues over the state of the art.
+As explained in the '591 patent: "Often, the nature of these communications protocols places the third party (or group of third parties) in a position of trust, meaning that the third party or parties, without access to additional information, can gain access to private communications or otherwise undermine transactional security or privacy."
 '591 patent, col. 2:10-15.

 Generating and protecting encryption kevs while maintaining data availability has traditionally been a major barrier to implementing encryption, especially on an enterprise scale.
-Key management is complex and challenging, and often fails because issuance, storage, and renewing are difficult.
+Kev management is complex and challenging, and often fails because issuance, storage, and renewing are difficult.
 Worse yet, lost keys can make important data permanently unrecoverable.